fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 {% autocrossref %}

-After the discovery of several dangerous bugs in early versions of Bitcoin, a test was added which only accepted transactions from the network if their pubkey scripts and signature scripts matched a small set of believed-to-be-safe templates, and if the rest of the transaction didn't violate another small set of rules enforcing good network behavior.
+After the discovery of several dangerous bugs in early versions of Fabcoin, a test was added which only accepted transactions from the network if their pubkey scripts and signature scripts matched a small set of believed-to-be-safe templates, and if the rest of the transaction didn't violate another small set of rules enforcing good network behavior.
 This